-One approach is “360 degree” appraisals, so called because employees are rated not only by their peers, but also by their subordinates.
-While the purpose is for everyone to understand his or her strengths and weakness, as perceived by both peers and superiors, the approach is not without problems.
+One alternative approach is 360-degree appraisals, so called because employees are rated not only by their peers, but also by their subordinates.
+While the purpose is for everyone to understand their strengths and weakness as perceived by both peers and superiors, the approach is not without problems.

-- Feedback can sometimes be based on personal prejudice rather than objective evaluation.
+- Feedback is sometimes based on personal prejudice rather than objective evaluation.

-- Peers can be reluctant to say anything "bad" about each other, particularly in cases where 360 evaluations are not confidential and are shared among employees.
+- Peers might be reluctant to say anything "bad" about each other, particularly in cases where 360 evaluations are not confidential and are shared among employees.

-- Criticizing a manager, even constructive criticism, risks retaliation.
-Not from good managers, of course, but the unfortunate fact is that in many organizations bad managers have more power to affect their subordinates than the other way around.
+- Criticizing a manager, even constructively, carries the risk of retaliation – not from good managers, of course, but the unfortunate fact is that bad managers in many organizations have more power to affect their subordinates than the other way around.

-Every organization has to evaluate how well employees are doing and which ones aren’t doing well.
+Every organization has to evaluate how well employees are doing.
 Whether that needs to turn into a Darwinian struggle of the fittest depends in large part on how fit you are for survival.

-Certain law firms, management consultants and high-tech companies pride themselves on being the "best and the brightest."
+Certain law firms, management consultation firms and high-tech companies pride themselves on employing only the "best and brightest."
 It works for them.
-Arguably, the cost is to burn through a lot of otherwise competent and valuable employees.
+Arguably, the cost is to burn through a lot of competent and valuable employees.

 Other companies, such as Zappos, are struggling to come up with systems that fit employees to jobs where they can succeed.
 The problem may not be the employee, but that the employee is in the wrong kind of job.
-Rather than a grueling rating process, management spends time trying to match people's talents to where they can best put them to work.
+Rather than employing a grueling rating process, management tries to match people's talents to where they can best put them to work.